 Unlike consignment, the non-profit does not pay “up front” for the item, nor does the non-profit keep only the revenue after the initial cost or value.
 We have devised the program with the intention that we share equally in the proceeds from the sale of an item, from dollar one.
 There is no “out of pocket”, “hidden fee” or “surcharge”.

 After careful deliberation, The Benefit Reserve has been established as the least amount for which the item may sell.
 The intention is to ensure a winning bid, while still maximizing the non-profit revenue.
 The item can, and often does, sell for considerably more than The Benefit Reserve.

 Each of our Masterpieces, unlike many auction items, has a profound physical presence and compelling personality.
 Historically, our items will always yield a superior return when presented in a live auction.

 Absolutely!
 A single item has sold up to seven times within a single auction event.
 Once the Benefit Reserve is achieved, we will gladly ship directly to multiple buyers.
 Ask your Charity Director!

 No. In the unlikely event the item is not purchased, we will make arrangements to have the item picked up and returned, at our expense.
 Once the item is purchased, it is the private property and responsibility of the collector.
-We maintain responsibility for the item (i.e. insurance) throughout shipping, delivery, the auction event and the improbable return shipping.
+We maintain responsibility for the item (i.e. insurance) throughout shipping, delivery, the auction event, and the rare need for return shipping.